firmoholanda/ruby-bubble-sort/readme.md

 # 📃 ruby-bubble-sort

-this project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-in this project, we will be implementing the bubble sort algorithm.
+In this project, we will be implementing the bubble sort algorithm.